 Making A Trap Culture

-AM fungi multiplies rapidly on the carbon-rich roots of a fast growing plant.
+AM fungi multiply rapidly on the carbon-rich roots of a fast-growing plant.
 That’s why a quick-growing C4 variety of grass (warm weather grass) is sown crowded in pots as fungal host plants.

 What you need: